enoklearn/engineering/modules/computing.md

 <details open>
    <summary><b>Hardware</b></summary><br/>

-   With this topic, you will learn about the basic computer components and the different roles they play
+   With this topic, you will learn about the basic computer components and the different roles they play.

    #### Learning Outcomes
-   * List the components of a computer
+   * Describe the four general hardware components of a computer
-   * Describe the difference between RAM storage and hard drive storage and how the two interact
+   * Compare processing and storage and how the they interact with each other
+   * List some common and uncommon peripherals
+   * Theorize how you might use peripherals in your work

    #### Resources
    * [8 Standard Computer Components `Article`](https://www.houkconsulting.com/2017/03/standard-computer-components/)